 Email marketing can be time consuming and overwhelming.
 Many small businesses try to copy what everyone else is doing so they don’t have to start from scratch in terms of their strategies and processes.
 While it is great to learn from what other successful companies are doing, your email messages should be unique to your organization.
 Don’t be afraid to get personal and speak in your own voice.
 Also, make sure to include the perspectives of people throughout your organization.
 Messages can originate from all departments, not just your marketing and sales team.
 Here are a few tips:

 Communicate in your own voice.
 Think about what your brand stands for and develop a tone that corresponds.

 One or two short paragraphs (2-3 sentences each) should be enough to get your point across.

 - Variety is Key

-Brainstorm emotional and rational reasons for your audiences to act as you craft your messages.
+Brainstorm emotional and rational reasons for your audiences to engage with your organization and products.
 Emotional appeals highlight the results and feelings that your customers will get by doing business with you.
 Rational reasons include things like product features, competitive comparisons, research and statistics.
 Rotate through various categories of information that can resonate with your target audiences.

 - Providing Added Value (knowledge, whitepapers, guides, etc.)